- 4 cups cubed cooked chicken

-- Bake 35-40 minutes or until golden brown.
-Freeze option: Cover and freeze unbaked pies up to 3 months.
+- Freeze option: Cover and freeze unbaked pies up to 3 months.
 To use, remove from freezer 30 minutes before baking (do not thaw).
 Preheat oven to 425°.
 Place pie on a baking sheet; cover edges loosely with foil.
 Bake 30 minutes.
-Reduce heat to 350° remove foil and bake 50-55 minutes longer or until golden brown, or until heated through and a thermometer inserted in center reads 165°.
+Reduce heat to 350°.
+Remove foil and bake until golden brown or until heated through and a thermometer inserted in center reads 165°, 50-55 minutes longer.
 Yield: 2 potpies (6 servings each).

 Reviews forGolden Chicken Potpie

 "Super easy and not too heavy or greasy.
 I used 1% milk and light sour cream.
 I think adding a bit of celery next time would be perfect.
 Served with pickled beets, it was very satisfying."

 "This was a hit on National "Pi Day!"
 I did, however, make a couple changes.
 I omitted the hash browns and used cream of chicken soup, as I couldn't find cream of onion soup in the store.
 For the chicken, I used a cooked rotisserie chicken, that I shredded and cut into cubes.
 Also, I replaced the sour cream with vanilla yogurt.
 Delicious!
 Will make this again!"